nodejs/modules/doc/announcement.md

 - **Package path maps.** We would like to support paths to files within packages.
 This would allow things like `import sdk from 'some-service/sdk'` to have `'some-service/sdk'` map to something like `./src/sdk/public-api.mjs`.

-- **Automatic entry point module type detection.** This would provide a way for running `.js` files as either CommonJS or ES modules based on whether `import` or `export` statements appear in the source code of the file.
+- **Automatic entry point module type detection.** This would provide a way for running JavaScript code as either CommonJS or ES modules based on static analysis.

 That’s it!
 We hope you enjoy this new `--experimental-modules`, and we look forward to hearing your feedback.
-The modules team’s work is public at https://github.com/nodejs/modules.
+The modules team’s work is public at [https://github.com/nodejs/modules](https://github.com/nodejs/modules).